MarioRP-01/softwear-test/README.md

 ![index](readmeAssets/index1.jpg)
 ![index](readmeAssets/index2.jpg)
 - Index: landing page with products ordered by relevance.
 This filter can be changed to categories.
 A user can sign in or sign up from this screen.
 Clothes can be sent to the cart and wishing list from here.
-Allows to navigate to About, Cart and Login.

 \
 ![login](readmeAssets/login.jpg)
 - Login / register: where a user can create an account or log into it with a mail adress, a nickname and a password.
-Allows to navigate to Home, About and Cart.

 \
 ![cart](readmeAssets/cart.jpg)
 - Cart: list with products the user wants to buy.
 To end the transaction the user must be logged in.
-Allows to navigate to Home, About and Login.

 \
 ![wishlist](readmeAssets/wishlist.jpg)
 - Wish list: list with products the user likes and can add to cart.
 They can be added from this list.
-Allows to navigate to Home, About, Cart and Login.

 \
 ![productView](readmeAssets/productView.jpg)
 - Product view: where a single product is displayed and specific details are shown.
-Allows to navigate to Home, About, Shop and Login.

 \
 ![adminHome](readmeAssets/adminHome.jpg)
 - Admin home: where admins can choose what to do (manage categories, manage users, manage products) and a sales graph is displayed.
-Allows to navigate to Home, Manage Products and Manage Users.

 \
 ![manageUsers](readmeAssets/manageUsers.jpg)
 - Manage users: where an admin can ban a user, make a user admin or revoke admin privilege from a user.
-Allows to navigate to  Home, Admin Home and Manage Products.

 \
 ![manageProducts](readmeAssets/manageProducts.jpg)
 - Manage products: where an admin can create and delete products.
-Allows to navigate to Home, Admin Home and Manage Users.

 \
 ![about](readmeAssets/about.jpg)
 - About: some information about us: the brand, our values and the webpage.
-Allows to navigate to Home, Cart and Login.

 \
 ![purchaseHistory](readmeAssets/purchaseHistory.jpg)
 - Purchase history: different purchases with the products information.
-Allows to navigate to Home, About, Cart and Login.

 \
 ![userProfile](readmeAssets/userProfile.jpg)
 - User profile: account details of each user.
-Allows to navigate to Home, About and Cart.

 \
 ![error](readmeAssets/error.jpg)
 - Error: shown when there is an error with loading page.
-Allows to navigate to Home, About, Cart and Login.

 \
 ![errorPayment](readmeAssets/errorPayment.jpg)
 - Error Payment: shown when there is some error with the product payment.
-Allows to navigate to Home, About, Cart and Login.

 \
 ![outOfStock](readmeAssets/outOfStock.jpg)
 - Out of stock: reports there is no stock of a product that the user is trying to buy.
-Allows to navigate to Home, About, Cart and Login.

 \
 ![successfulPayment](readmeAssets/successfulPayment.jpg)
 - Successful Payment: landing message when the purchase is correctly done.
-Allows to navigate to Home, About, Cart and Login.